Softwire/strawberry-fair/frontend/src/pages/events/2020-04-18-virtual-strawberry-fair.md

 ---
 Strawberries coming at you across the airwaves and through the interpipes.

 Join us for a special 12 hour long broadcast on Cambridge 105 Radio.
-[See the full announcement here](/news/2020-04-18-virtual-strawberry-fair-broadcast/).
+[Read the full announcement here](/news/2020-04-18-virtual-strawberry-fair-broadcast/).